 Completion of at least two trimesters from any of the following technology courses with a minimum grade of C:

-Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, with Calculus, AP Calculus, or AP Statistics, with a minimum grade of C.
+Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, Calculus, AP Calculus, with a minimum grade of C.

 It is important that all STEM students be able to communicate their experiences to others.

 Using and exploring creativity is essential.
-For related coursework, try: Introduction to Drawing, Anatomy & Physiology, Engineering and Technology in Science, Public Speaking & Presentation Styles, Speech Team, Moral Philosophy, Music, Starlight Productions- Set Design.
+For related coursework, try: Introduction to Drawing, AP Studio Art, Anatomy & Physiology, Engineering Technology in Science, Public Speaking & Presentation Styles, Moral Philosophy, Music, Starlight Productions- Set Design, Speech Team.